Dheeraj-Karna/Dheeraj-Analytics-Report/README.md

 Projects Covered:
 ----------------
-Movies Analysis
+Movies Analysis,
-Sales Forecasting
+Sales Forecasting,
-Ecommerce Funnel
+Ecommerce Funnel,
-FastF1 Telemetry
+FastF1 Telemetry,
-Spotify Listening Trends
+Spotify Listening Trends,
-Superstore Insights
+Superstore Insights,

 Each project was developed using real or demo data and includes a clear flow from data ingestion to final insights.
 Many modules were implemented using class structures to allow reusable analysis across datasets.